Self-Treat or See a Health Care Provider?

 When you?re sick, knowing if you can self-treat can save you time and hundreds of dollars a year.
 If you have a mild cold or a few scrapes, you could treat these with inexpensive drugstore remedies.
 Seeing your health care provider could cost $10 to $80 or more for an office co-pay.
 And an office visit takes time out of the day.
 Sometimes you need to see your health care provider.
 But in cases of minor problems, self-treating makes good sense.
 These tips can help you decide when to self-treat and when to seek medical care.

 When it?s OK to self-treat

-Many minor illnesses can be safely treated at home: a cold, uncomplicated diarrhea, mild stomachaches and headaches, and minor skin rashes and skin fungal infections.
+Many minor illnesses can be safely treated at home: a cold, minor diarrhea, mild stomachaches and headaches, and minor skin rashes and skin fungal infections.
 You can treat these by getting extra rest and taking appropriate over-the-counter (OTC) medicines.
 You can probably self-treat if:

 You?re not very sick.

 Your symptoms are mild and familiar and haven?t been going on for very long.

 You don?t have a chronic illness or other condition for which you are taking medicines.

 You ask your pharmacist for advice on which OTC medicines to take.